erolrecep/GettingStartedwithAHPCC/SLURM_and_Module/slurm.md

 As it's seen that, you just provide the job-Id to cancel any job you submitted.

-Sometimes, we may forget what was the job ID.
+Sometimes, we may forget what the job ID was.
 In these cases, you can easily call,

     $ squeue -u <username>